Skip to content

 The change of hair in one of our patients after using Minoxidil in the post-surgery process.

-At UnitedCare, we begin your hair restoration process by offering you a free one-on-one consultation with our expert doctors to determine your suitability on using Minoxidil and getting a transplant.
+At UnitedCare, we begin your hair restoration process by offering you a free one-on-one consultation with our expert doctors to determine your suitability for using Minoxidil and getting a transplant.

 💊 If suitable, our holistic approach provides advanced technologies and bio-enhancements to ensure you do not need more than a single hair transplant.